ANIMAL PRODUCTION AND TECHNOLOGY TRAINING

 Course contents summary

-The course consists of educational visits lasting a day at beef and milk cattle farms and poultry farming.
+The course consists of educational visits lasting a day at beef and milk cattle farms and swine and poultry farms.

 Lecture notes of the course.

 Monographic articles identified during the course.

 During the farm visits the main problems of a livestock (food, choice of breeding stock, market conditions, etc..) will be discussed, so as to provide the student with elements of orientation in these areas.